 Ask a doctor before using this medicine if you are pregnant or breastfeeding.

 If you are pregnant, you should not take this medicine unless your doctor tells you to.
 Taking an NSAID during the last 20 weeks of pregnancy can cause serious heart or kidney problems in the unborn baby and possible complications with your pregnancy.

 How should I take magnesium salicylate?

-Take with food if magnesium salicylate upsets your stomach.
+Take with food if this medicine upsets your stomach.

-If you need surgery, tell the surgeon ahead of time that you are using magnesium salicylate.
+If you need surgery or dental work, tell the surgeon or dentist ahead of time that you are using magnesium salicylate.
 You may need to stop using the medicine for a short time.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

 Since magnesium salicylate is used when needed, you may not be on a dosing schedule.
 Skip any missed dose if it's almost time for your next dose.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of magnesium salicylate can be fatal.